 You hear so much about cholesterol being bad all the time.
 Maybe you even take medication to treat high cholesterol, or you know someone who does.
-But is all cholesterol bad?
-Could it be you actually need cholesterol to have good health?
+However, is all cholesterol bad?
+Could it be you need cholesterol to have good health?
 You might be surprised to learn what the real science says about high cholesterol and heart attack risk.
-Let’s take a closer look at this substance that has some worried, and even more, confused.
+Let’s take a closer look at this substance that has some worried and even more confused.

 The fact is, cholesterol isn’t by itself bad or good.
 Like water, cholesterol is a component of every cell in your body.
-If cholesterol didn’t exist, you would have no cells in your body – which means you wouldn’t even have a body.
-Cholesterol helps form cell membranes, hormones, vitamin D and bile acids which help with fat digestion.
+If cholesterol didn’t exist, you would have no cells in your body, which means you wouldn’t even have a body.
+Cholesterol helps form cell membranes, hormones, vitamin D and bile acids that help with fat digestion.
 Cholesterol is also a major player in brain function, such as in the formation of memories.
-The substance is also a vital precursor to naturally occurring steroid hormones, such as testosterone, estrogen, and cortisone.
+The substance is also a vital precursor to naturally occurring steroid hormones, such as testosterone, estrogen and cortisone.

 How much cholesterol is in your body?
-A man weighing 68 kg (150 lb) normally produces about 1 gram of cholesterol per day, and his body carries about 35 g of cholesterol at any given time – mostly contained within the cell membranes.
+A man weighing 150 pounds normally produces about 1 gram of cholesterol per day, and his body carries about 35 grams of cholesterol at any given time, which is mostly contained within the cell membranes.
 Most cholesterol in humans is synthesized in the liver, but a significant amount comes from your diet too.

-Lipoproteins are actually molecules made up of proteins and fats.
-Fat doesn’t’ dissolve well in blood, just like oil doesn’t mix with water.
-That’s why fats, like cholesterol, must bind with proteins to be transported to where they will be useful – like building cell membranes.
+Lipoproteins are molecules made up of proteins and fats.
+Fat doesn’t dissolve well in blood, just like oil doesn’t mix with water.
+That’s why fats, like cholesterol, must bind with proteins to be transported to where they will be useful like building cell membranes.

 The problem appears with the small dense LDL particles that can squeeze past the lining of your arteries and get stuck there.
 Once these small dense LDLs accumulate, they begin to oxidize.
 This eventually leads to inflammation and plaque formation inside the blood vessel.
 As this gets worse, it results in narrowing and hardening of the arteries.
 This can then cause symptoms, for example, chest pain or even a heart attack.